-- Select dining locations will be available at Disney Resort hotels, following the same general dining guidelines established resort-wide.
+- Select dining locations are available at Disney World hotels, following the same general dining guidelines established resort-wide.
 You can find a resort-specific list of the restaurants available here.

-- Pools will operate with reduced capacity to allow for physical distancing.
+- Pools operate with reduced capacity to allow for physical distancing.

 - Select poolside activities may be available at select resort hotels.

-- Fitness centers will open in alignment with state and county regulations, and may have reduced hours and capacity.
+- Fitness centers are open in alignment with state and county regulations, and may have reduced hours and capacity.

-- Fitness and sports courts will be open, and guests must maintain physical distancing.
+- Fitness and sports courts are open, and guests must maintain physical distancing.

 - Activities and schedules will vary.
-The schedule of activities for your Disney Resort hotel will be shared during your stay.
+The schedule of activities for your Disney World hotel will be shared during your stay.